thegridelectric/gridworks-protocol/docs/types/fsm-event.rst

     - Description: Sent Time Unix Ms.
     - Format: ReasonableUnixTimeMs

+**TriggerId**:
+    - Description: Trigger Id.
+Reference uuid for the triggering event that started a cascade of transitions, events and  side-effect actions - of which this event is one.
+    - Format: UuidCanonicalTextual

 **TypeName**:
     - Description: All GridWorks Versioned Types have a fixed TypeName, which is a string of lowercase alphanumeric words separated by periods, most significant word (on the left) starting with an alphabet character, and final word NOT all Hindu-Arabic numerals.

 **Version**:
     - Description: All GridWorks Versioned Types have a fixed version, which is a string of three Hindu-Arabic numerals.

+.. autoclass:: gwproto.types.fsm_event.check_is_uuid_canonical_textual
+    :members:

 .. autoclass:: gwproto.types.fsm_event.check_is_spaceheat_name